wallaceoc/DevOps-Course-Workshop-Module-08-Serverless/during_workshop.md

 ```
 > Replace `<APP_NAME>` with the name you chose above for your Function App.
 Make sure you're in the root directory of the local function project (`AcmeSubProject`) when running the above command

 As when running locally, the command should output a URL.
-You can use this URL in Postman to send a request to the function (don't forget to send the JSON object, as before!).
+You can use this URL in Thunder Client to send a request to the function (don't forget to send the JSON object, as before!).

 Now that you have your Azure Function setup, you can have a look at the resources you have created in the Azure Portal by selecting your resource group.